0xor1/rpsweb/README.md

 * `startBuildServer` will start the `server.exe` in the `build\server` directory

+* `startDevAppEngine` will run the server in the local app engine environment from `src`
+* `startBuildAppEngine` will run the server in the local app engine environment from `build`

 * `updateSeleniumServer` will run `webdriver-manager update`
 * `startSeleniumServer` will run `webdriver-manager start`